-One cup weight of orange juice frozen concentrate =284 grams' Frozen orange juice concentrate is made to single-strength by adding 3 parts water to 1 part juice concentrate.
+One cup weight of orange juice frozen concentrate = 284 g

+Frozen orange juice concentrate is made to single-strength by adding 3 parts water to 1 part juice concentrate.

-Dilution factor to bring frozen concentrate to single strength juice =4 Weight of frozen orange juice concentrate to produce 1 cup single strength juice
+Dilution factor to bring frozen concentrate to single strength juice = 4

+Weight of frozen orange juice concentrate to produce 1 cup single strength juice = 284/4=71

-Rounded weight =70 grams
+Rounded weight = 70 g

-Canned fruit: The weights of one cup equivalent of canned fruits are as follow: in water pack or juice pack 245 grams, in light syrup 250 grams, and in heavy syrup 255 grams.
+Canned fruit: The weights of one cup equivalent of canned fruits are as follows: in water pack or juice pack 245 grams, in light syrup 250 grams, and in heavy syrup 255 grams.
 Fruit canned in 100% fruit juice, water, light or heavy syrups were assumed to contain 65 percent fruit and 35 percent liquid medium.
 Fruits canned in fruit juice contain 65 percent fruit and 35 percent juice.
-The juice in juice packs is assigned to fruit juices and the fruit to the respective fruit component.
+The juice in juice packs is assigned to Fruit Juices and the fruit to the respective Fruit component.
 In addition, the added sugars in the syrup are computed, after subtracting the naturally present sugars in fruits.